Why We Love It

 - Prison Warden: It is important that someone who understands prisoners’ problems is in charge of their welfare and rehabilitation.
 You could make anywhere from $45,180 to $82,900 per year.

-- Paralegal: Lawyers and law offices need educated people working for them, since lawyers are ultimately responsible for all of their work.
-You could make anywhere from $32,160 to $82,500 per year.
+- Paralegal: Lawyers and law offices need educated people working for them since lawyers are ultimately responsible for all of their work.
+You could make anywhere from $36,410 to $88,640 per year.

-We’ve compiled some of our favorite careers, but this master’s degree does provide you broad skills to work in a variety of criminal justice jobs, which will likely allow you to draw an excellent salary while helping to keep your community safe.
+Despite the mentioned career options, earning an MCJ degree is still advantageous, as it equips you with a variety of skills applicable to various roles in the criminal justice sector, offering good income along with work that is a positive contribution towards society.
 The best careers are those that pay well AND let you feel fulfilled by giving something back.
 And again, you don’t need to know right now which job you want.
 These are just some of the possibilities you can choose from.

 Cost and Tuition